 Now Reading

-Here is an excerpt from her response: “If you are truly open to discovering what is true and what is not, then I would be happy to discuss this further with you.”
+Her response was telling: “If you are truly open to discovering what is true and what is not, then I would be happy to discuss this further with you.”

-The Psalmists, David, Solomon and Job approached God with tough questions, with anger bordering on disrespect, heartfelt, pain-ridden anguish, and it ultimately grew their faith.
-Discouraging doubt, discouraging questions, offering a perfect formula as the answer to all of our God-shaped questions simply does not reflect the immensity of the I AM.
-In fact, I believe it stunts our spiritual growth and places our God, yes our Jesus, in a very unattractive and limited human-size box.
-The Crucified and Resurrected Jesus is bigger than your doubts, the Risen Lord is mightier than your questions; Jesus is unafraid of your curiosity … it is OK … you should ask away.
+The Psalmists, David, Solomon and Job approached God with tough questions, with anger bordering on disrespect, with heartfelt, pain-ridden anguish, and their faith grew as a result.
+Discouraging doubt, discouraging questions, offering a perfect formula as the answer to all our God-shaped questions does not reflect the immensity of the I AM.
+In fact, I believe it stunts our spiritual growth and confines God—yes, our Jesus—within a very unattractive and limited human-sized box.

 View Comment (1)